-The principles and concerns listed in AAR-10.1 (see Ch.
-5.1.3) apply, BUT:
+The principles and concerns listed in Sect.
+5.1.3 apply, BUT:

-The intent of this application is to establish a generic solution within a market area of either composite cement or any cement plus an addition (see Ch.
+The intent of this application is to establish a generic solution within a market area of either composite cement or any cement plus an addition (see Sect.
 3).
 Hence, a generic worst-case aggregate combination and grading within that intended market area should be established.
 The generic cement/binder solution may comprise any of the following reference aggregate combinations:

-- (v) Non-reactive fine aggregate combined with a reactive coarse aggregate; - (vi) Reactive fine aggregate combined with a non-reactive coarse aggregate; - (vii) Reactive fine aggregate combined with a reactive coarse aggregate.
+- (i) non-reactive fine aggregate combined with a reactive coarse aggregate; - (ii) reactive fine aggregate combined with a non-reactive coarse aggregate; - (iii) reactive fine aggregate combined with a reactive coarse aggregate.